MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Paper Info :

-The original WS15 paper cited the DOCDD database as the source of the spinel indices.
+The original WS15 paper cited the DOCCD database as the source of the spinel indices.
 The website has undergone updates since 2015, however it looks like the indices are from the 'Natural and natural-thermal-processed Mg-spinels (crystalline) (Fabian et al. 2001)' entry, specifically the annealed at 1h, 1223K data, by comparing the plots there with Figure 1 in WS15.

 It is assumed that WS15 used a plot digitizer, since the txt file doesn't match any txt file on the website.

-Synthesized a variety of nonstoichiometric spinels, which are available on DOCDD, and investigated natural spinel before and after thermal annealing.
+Synthesized a variety of nonstoichiometric spinels, which are available on DOCCD, and investigated natural spinel before and after thermal annealing.

 The natural crystal is a dark red, octahedral crystal from Burma.
 Through EDX, found it was actually Mg[1.02]Al[1.93]Si[0.03]Fe[0.01]Cr[0.01]O[4].
 The inclusions shouldn't affect the mid-IR spectra.

 Reflectance, mid-infrared spectra of all samples.
 Natural spinel was annealed at 1223K for one hour in order to induce a phase transition from ordered to disordered spinel.

-Also on DOCDD
+Also on DOCCD
 https://www.astro.uni-jena.de/Laboratory/OCDB/aloxides.html
 --------------